- TD Canada Trust Small Business Survey reveals the top challenges and

-The environment is a top priority for Atlantic Canada's small business
+The environment is a top priority for small business owners.
+In fact, 74%

-owners.
-In fact, 75% report that it is important to run an environmentally
+report that it is important to run an environmentally responsible business.

-responsible business.
-The biggest barriers to adopting more environmentally
+The biggest barriers to adopting more environmentally friendly measures are

 Small business and technology

-The TD Canada Trust Small Business Survey also asked Atlantic Canada's
+The TD Canada Trust Small Business Survey also asked business owners

 About TD's sponsorship of Small Business Week